Gex 3: Deep Cover Gecko: Characters

 Four new characters appear in this sequel.
-Agent Xtra, a live-action female government Spy and whom Gex must help rescue from the clutches of Rez.
+Agent Xtra is a live-action female government spy whom Gex must help rescue from the clutches of Rez.
 Gex is also joined by his faithful butler, Alfred the Tortoise, who is a slight character reference to Bruce Wayne's butler Alfred Pennyworth.
-Alfred basically helps around and maintains Gex's secret lair which is known as "Mission Control".
+Alfred helps around and maintains Gex's secret lair which is known as "Mission Control".
 Alfred can be found in parts of most levels and tail whipping him gives useful advice.
-The two last characters are Rex, a red Dinosaur who Gex unfroze from a block of ice in the "Holiday Broadcasting" channel, and Gex's cousin Cuz who Gex rescued from gangsters in the "Gangster TV" channel.
+The two last characters are Rex, a red Dinosaur whom Gex unfroze from a block of ice in the "Holiday Broadcasting" channel, and Gex's cousin Cuz whom Gex rescues from gangsters in the "Gangster TV" channel.

 Plot

-While watching television, Gex discovers that his partner and lover Agent Xtra, now the head of the "TV Terrorist Defense Unit", has been reported missing.
-Xtra herself manages to contact Gex and inform him that Rez has returned once again and kidnapped her to get to him.
+While watching the news, Gex (who is now a wealthy secret agent) discovers that his partner and love interest Agent Xtra, now the head of the "TV Terrorist Defense Unit", has been reported missing.
+Xtra herself manages to contact Gex, and tells that she is in media dimension and informs him that Rez has returned once again and kidnapped her to get to him and attack Gex's secret island cave.
+In place of this introduction cutscene in the Nintendo 64 version, Alfred narrates the story through voice-over while posters and news articles appear in a newsflash style on screen with the boss battle music playing in the background.
+The interaction that also occurs between Gex and Xtra also differs in both versions: Gex and Xtra communicate during the same cutscene for the PS1 while in the Nintendo 64 version, Gex is already in the Mission Control headquarters and Xtra communicates with him on the screen of his control console.

 Through his secret lair, Gex returns to the Media Dimension and circumnavigates numerous television channels with help from his butler Alfred and in the process frees and befriends Rez's prisoners, Rex and Cuz.

 Together, they find Rez and challenge him to a final battle.
 In the aftermath, Rez is destroyed once and for all, and Gex saves Xtra.
-In the PlayStation version's ending as Xtra tells Gex of her time in the Media Dimension, Alfred attempts to warn Gex of a world emergency, but is ignored.
-The game ends with Gex and Xtra making love.
+In the PlayStation version's ending, as Xtra tells Gex of her time in the Media Dimension, Alfred attempts to warn Gex of a world emergency, but Gex ignores him and turns the computer off, before proceeding to join Xtra in his bedroom where they make love offscreen; the Nintendo 64 version instead ends with Alfred stating that he purchased tickets for Gex and Xtra to go on a relaxing cruise, leaving him in charge of Gex's island.